neumino/neumino.github.io/movies.md

-### The Last Laugh
+### An Acceptable Loss
-*Released on 2019-01-11, vote average 6*
+*Released on 2019-01-18, vote average 3*

-After moving to a retirement home, restless talent manager Al reconnects with long-ago client Buddy and coaxes him back out on the comedy circuit.
+Former top U.S. security adviser Elizabeth &#34;Libby&#34; Lamm is threatened by associates from her dark past including Rachel Burke a steely, commanding politician with an unwavering knack for achieving her goals.
+Colluding with Rachel is Adrian, an unyielding, patriotic chief of staff.
+Martin harbors another type of obsession with Libby in this story of betrayal and regret.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/he3DPldzW8I?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/sY-JoNd0UMw?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>